Narmada82/Narmada/README.md

 # 💫 About Me:
 Hi!
-I'm **Jagyansu Padhy**, a **Computer Science & Engineering student at NIST** who is just starting out in the world of **Web Development**.
+I'm **Narmada Sabat**, a **Computer Science & Engineering student at NIST** who is just starting out in the world of **Web Development**.
 I'm passionate about learning how websites are built and how I can create my own in the future.

 Even though I haven’t done any projects yet, I’m **eager to learn**, **practice regularly**, and grow step by step in this exciting field.